-Abstract: Because model selection is ubiquitous in data analysis, the reproducibility of statistical results requires that we be able to evaluate the reliability of the employed model selection method, regardless of the model's apparent good properties.
+Abstract: Since model selection is ubiquitous in data analysis, reproducibility of statistical results demands a serious evaluation of reliability of the employed model selection method, no matter what label it may have in terms of good properties.
 Instability measures have been proposed for evaluating model selection uncertainty.
-However, low instability does not necessarily indicate that the selected model is trustworthy, because low instability can also arise when a method tends to select an overly parsimonious model.
+However, low instability does not necessarily indicate that the selected model is trustworthy, since low instability can also arise when a certain method tends to select an overly parsimonious model.
 F- and G-measures have become increasingly popular for assessing variable selection performance in theoretical studies and simulation results.
 However, they are not computable in practice.
 In this work, we propose an estimation method for F- and G-measures and prove their desirable properties of uniform consistency.
 This gives the data analyst a valuable tool to compare different variable selection methods based on the data at hand.
-Extensive simulations are conducted to show the very good finite-sample performance of our approach.
-Lastly, we apply our methods to several microarray gene expression data sets, with intriguing results.
+Extensive simulations are conducted to show the very good finite sample performance of our approach.
+We further demonstrate the application of our methods using several microarray gene expression data sets, with intriguing findings.

-$Key\ words\ and\ phrases:\ F$ -measure; G-measure; Gene expression; Model averaging; Reproducibility; Variable selection performance.
+Key words and phrases: F-measure; G-measure; Gene expression; Model averaging;

+Reproducibility; Variable selection performance.

-1. Introduction
+1. INTRODUCTION

-Variable selection is of interest in many fields, including bioinformatics, genomics, finance, and economics.
-In bioinformatics, for example, microarray gene expression data are collected to identify cancer-related biomarkers in order to differentiate affected patients from healthy individuals based on their gene expression profile.
-The number of variables, p, in typical microarray gene expression data is of 10^{3-5} magnitude, while the number of subjects, n, is of 10^{1-3} magnitude.
-For problems in which $p \gg n$, the penalized likelihood estimation provides a class of methods for selecting the variables (see, e.g., Fan and Lv, 2010).
-However, it is well recognized in the literature that model selection methods, including the penalization methods for high-dimensional data, often encounter instability issues (Chatfield, 1995; Draper, 1995; Breiman, 1996a,b; Buckland et al., 1997; Yuan and Yang, 2005; Lim and Yu, 2016).
+Variable selection is of interest in many fields such as bioinformatics, genomics, finance and economics, etc. In bioinformatics, for example, microarray gene expression data are collected to identify cancer-related biomarkers in order to differentiate affected patients from healthy individuals based on their gene expression profile.
+The number of variables, p, in typical microarray gene expression data is of $10^{3-5}$ magnitude, while the number of subjects, n, is of $10^{1-3}$ magnitude.
+For such problems where $p \gg n$ , the penalized likelihood estimation provides a class of methods for selecting the variables (see e.g., Fan and Lv, 2010).
+However, it is well recognized in the literature that model selection methods, including penalization methods for high-dimensional data, often encounter instability issues (Chatfield, 1995; Draper, 1995; Breiman, 1996a,b; Buckland et al., 1997; Yuan and Yang, 2005; Lim and Yu, 2016).
 For example, removing a few observations or adding small perturbations to the data may result in dramatically different sets of variables being selected (Meinshausen and Bühlmann, 2006; Nan and Yang, 2014; Lim and Yu, 2016).
-This uncertainty in variable selection, as is well known, may have severe practical consequences.
-On a larger scale, reproducibility is a major problem in the science community (McNutt, 2014; Stodden, 2015).
+This uncertainty in variable selection, as is well known, may have severe practical consequences in applications.
+At a larger scale, the reproducibility crisis is a major problem in the science community (McNutt, 2014; Stodden, 2015).

-Variable selection uncertainty is mainly evaluated using instability measures, which test how sensitive a variable selection method is to small changes in the data because of subsampling (Chen et al., 2007), resampling (Breiman, 1996b; Buckland et al., 1997), or perturbations (Breiman, 1996b).
-However, a low instability measure does not necessarily indicate that a variable selection result is reliable, because low instability can also arise when a method tends to select an overly parsimonious model (e.g., the intercept-only model, in the extreme case).
+Variable selection uncertainty is mainly evaluated by instability measures in existing literature, which test how sensitive a variable selection method is to small changes of the data, either by subsampling (Chen et al., 2007), resampling (Breiman, 1996b; Buckland et al., 1997) or perturbations (Breiman, 1996b).
+However, a low instability measure does not necessarily indicate that a variable selection result is reliable, since low instability can also arise when a method tends to select an overly parsimonious model (e.g., the intercept-only model in the extreme case).